 - making more mistakes at work or at home

-- losing your wallet or car keys or putting them in strange places
+- losing things or putting them in strange places

-- finding hobbies like sewing, knitting, or carpentry more difficult
+- finding hobbies such as sewing, knitting, or carpentry more difficult

-- having trouble keeping track of characters in books or TV shows.
+- having trouble keeping track of characters and plots in books or movies.